maniaplanet/documentation/creation/maniascript/libraries/library-shootmania-map.md

 * `CSmMapLandmark GetLandmarkBotPath(Text _Tag, Integer _Order)`
 * `CSmMapLandmark GetLandmarkObjectAnchor(Text _Tag, Integer _Order)`
 * `CSmMapLandmark GetLandmarkCapturable(Text _Tag, Integer _Order)`
-All this functions will return the first landmark matching corresponding Component (Base, Sector, Gauge, ...), Tag and Order.
+All these functions will return the first landmark matching corresponding Component (Base, Sector, Gauge, ...), Tag and Order.
 So if several landmarks share the same properties, only the first in the MapLandmarks array will be returned.

 You also have functions to get direct access to the landmarks components: